shuozhixu/AID_2026/README.md

 LSR of an edge dislocation or of a screw dislocation in an alloy can be calculated following [a previous project](https://github.com/shuozhixu/Metals_2025).

-Both random and CSRO structures are considered.
 In addition, 20 LSR are calculated for each dislocation type.

 ## Materials